Olin1314/CS510_Midterm/README.md

 1.Try to maintain the house in a good condition and add more custom design so that it can be graded higher.
 2.Try to expand the space of living room in the house.

-Ones can compare the codes outputs of .Rmd file with the outputs of **Updated_Mid Project_Home values.pdf**.
+Ones can compare the codes outputs of .Rmd file with the outputs of **Modified_Mid Project_Home Values.pdf**.